laksh-g/xrcapstone/blog.md

 - Orders will be completed by coordinating with other players
 - Each player will have a specific role
   - Head chef role will be in charge of receiving orders and giving instructions to the other players
-  - What other roles?
+  - Cooking role will be in charge of cooking the orders, with instructions from the head chef
+  - Plating role will be in charge of plating and garnishing the dish, making sure it looks good before it is served
 - Focus will be on the actual cooking part and not the prep work
   - Boiling, sauteing, baking, plating, garnishing
-- Use real recipes
+- Use realistic recipes with measurements

 ### New features/functionality implemented
 - No actual coding has been done